 Nano Creators (1K–10K Followers)

 You're probably not quitting your job, and that's OK.
 At this stage, most income comes from the occasional gifted product, a small brand deal here and there, and maybe some affiliate commissions.
-The Creativity Program is out of reach until you hit 10K followers.
+The Creator Rewards Program is out of reach until you hit 10K followers.

 The upside: brands are actively seeking nano creators because your audience trusts you.
 A nano creator with a 8% engagement rate in a tight niche (say, budget meal prep or indie skincare) can land deals that accounts 10x their size don't get offered.